-1.4.
-Conflicts of Interest
+1.4 Conflicts of Interest

-1.4.1.
-Judging
+1.4.1 Judging

-A. Competitors may not judge in any sanctioned WBC competition (world, Competition Body, regional) in any country, including their own, prior to the conclusion of that year's WBC Event.

-Judges may not compete in any sanctioned WBC competition (world, Competition Body or regional) in any country, including their own, prior to the conclusion of that year's WBC Event.

-- B. WBC judges must not coach and judge in the same competition, for that competition year. - C. Competitors may not select or endorse judges within their Competition Body Competition.
-Competitors who are involved in the management of their Competition Body Competition should declare their position via email to WCE outlining their areas on involvement.
-Note that this does not necessarily exclude or effect the competitor's engagement, however nondisclosure most likely will.
+- A. Competitors may not judge in any sanctioned WBC competition (world, Competition Body, regional) in any country, including their own, prior to the conclusion of that year's WBC Event.
+Judges may not compete in any sanctioned WBC competition (world, Competition Body or regional) in any country, including their own, prior to the conclusion of that year's WBC Event. - B. WBC judges must not coach and judge at a WBC event.
+If a registered judge has coached or provided feedback to any competitor in any capacity (either as the primary coach, supporting coach, or consultant) they must declare that conflict of interest prior to the event and during calibration.
+Failure to disclose a conflict of interest may result in the disqualification of the competitor.
+Once the competition event has begun or judges have started their calibration (whichever is earlier), no communication or consultation in any form can take place between judges and competitors for the duration of the competition.
+Failure to comply during the event will result in the disqualification of the competitor and the removal of the judge from judging the competition. - C. Competitors may not select or endorse judges within their Competition Body Competition. - D. In any given year, coordinators or individuals who are involved in the management of their Competition Body Competition should not compete.
+A year is considered to begin from the time the Competition Body starts planning their event.

-1.4.2.
-Calibration Baristas
+1.4.2 Calibration Baristas